ErikEk/exchange-test/README.md

 # exchange-test

-Test exchange built with the tinydb database for portability.
+Test exchange built with tinydb for portability.
 Would rather use a sql based database in an non-assignment environment.
 The server generates a test template database file (db.json) everytime it is restarted with three users (name1, name2, name3), each with a different starting balance denominated in dollars.